 Maximize your company 401k.
 Also, robo-advisors are a good investment platform, easy to use, and educational.
 Create different accounts for unique investment objective timeframes.

 Keep up with your regular savings.
 This is done by paying yourself first.
 Meaning, use auto deduction to enforce regular savings.
 Accept what is left over for your wants.

 If you get a salary raise, take it off the table in the form of an increased 401k contribution or taxable investments.
-Get in the habit of maintaining low life expenses.
+Get in the habit of maintaining low living expenses.

 If possible, avoid financing household expenses or depreciating assets, like cars.
 Only finance appreciating assets, like houses.
-Look for a positive net interest margin.
+Seek a positive net interest margin.

 As you get into mortgage debt to buy a house, remember, debt is the opposite side of investment.
 If the economy turns and your investments go down, so will interest rates.

 Look to improve your borrowing cost by refinancing debt in down markets.
 Similar to investment time horizons, look to match your mortgage duration with the business cycle length.
 (E.g., mortgage products like 5/1, 7/1, 10/1 ARMs).